shl211/HPC_Coursework/README.md

-# HPC Lid Driven Cavity Coursework 2024
+# HPC Parallel Lid Driven Cavity Coursework 2024

 Parallel implementation of a lid driven cavity fluid solver with MPI and OpenMP.
-Written by Stephen Liu.
+This was written as part of my HPC coursework 2024, for which I obtained 98% for this piece of coursework.

 ## Table of Contents